Mérida, Yucatán: Air

 Mérida (IATA: MID, ICAO: MMMD) is serviced by Manuel Crescencio Rejón International Airport with daily non-stop services to major cities in Mexico including Mexico City, Monterrey, Villahermosa, Cancún, Guadalajara, Tuxtla Gutierrez, and Toluca.
 The airport has international flights to Miami, Houston, La Havana and Toronto.
 As of 2006 more than 1 million passengers were using this airport every year, (1.3 in 2007).
 The airport is under ASUR administration.

 Train

-There is no longer passenger train service to the city.
-For a century Mérida was the hub an extensive narrow gauge railway network which was phased out in the late 20th century.
-The Yucatán and Campeche railway network was only connected to the rest of Mexico in 1950.
-Formerly the "Meridano" train ran from Mexico City to Mérida.